tompittson/katacoda-scenarios/container-image-good-practice/step1.md

 View the image history `docker history nginx:1.20.2`{{execute}}

-You can compare this with the [Dockerfile](https://github.com/nginxinc/docker-nginx/blob/b0e153a1b644ca8b2bd378b14913fff316e07cf2/stable/debian/Dockerfile) the different Dockerfiles are linked to on the nginx image [Docker Hub](https://hub.docker.com/_/nginx) page.
+You can compare the history with the [Dockerfile](https://github.com/nginxinc/docker-nginx/blob/b0e153a1b644ca8b2bd378b14913fff316e07cf2/stable/debian/Dockerfile), the Dockerfiles for the different tags are linked to on the nginx image [Docker Hub](https://hub.docker.com/_/nginx) page.

 > Note that the history does not show the FROM instruction, it simply takes the layers from the parent image.